Neil Young Too Sick To Attend Rock & Roll Hall Of Fame Ceremony, Letterman To Induct Pearl Jam

 Neil Young is too ill to induct his longtime friends in Pearl Jam into the Rock and Roll Hall of Fame.
 Young, who was originally slated to induct the Seattle band at the Rock Hall ceremony in Brooklyn later this week will be replaced by retired late night host David Letterman, according to Rolling Stone.
-With Neil Young out, band members Eddie Vedder, Jeff Ament, Matt Cameron Stone Gossard, Dave Krusen, and Mike McCready will be inducted into the Rock Hall Class of 2017 by the Late Show host.
+With Neil Young out, band members Eddie Vedder, Jeff Ament, Matt Cameron Stone Gossard, Dave Krusen and Mike McCready will be inducted into the Rock Hall Class of 2017 by the Late Show host.

 The Rock Hall issued a statement regarding Neil Young’s illness and the last minute switch-up: